-Of the total £620.714 million of proposed investment £367.419 million is currently assumed to be funded by borrowing for which the HRA element £156.942 million is to be managed within the overall HRA borrowing headroom limit set by Government.
+Of the total £620.714 million of proposed investment £365.363 million is currently assumed to be funded by borrowing for which £156.942 is the HRA element.

 The overall capital investment is financed with the assistance of external support from government and other agencies, as outlined in note 4.2.12b of these accounts.
 The City Council provides funding by use of one off revenue contributions, section 106 developer contributions and borrowing.
-The underlying need to borrow for capital purposes, the capital financing requirement, increased by a net £48.3m standing at £693.0m by the end of the year.
+The underlying need to borrow for capital purposes, the capital financing requirement, increased by a net £49.6m standing at £694.8m by the end of the year.

 Budget 2020/21 - 2024/25

-Capital Programme Funding £'000
+Future Capital Programme Funding Requirement £'000

 Secured External Funding 19,225

 Unsecured External Funding 112,356

 Reserves & Ring Fenced Receipts 123,770

 Borrowing & General Receipts 365,363

 Total Capital Funding 620,714